arjungup740/job-applier/notes.md

 ##### the lab -- see if can get the whole thing working off of GPT

-steps
-* create driver
-* grab questions
-* if resume in those questions, upload it
-* take remaining fields, get AI to fill them in
-* have a second AI check the answers and fill in any missing fields
-* fill in the fields

-## to do now

-* make it take a list of jobs, in order to do this it has to have multiple processes/not kill the windows
+## to do now -- make it take a list of jobs, in order to do this it has to have multiple processes/not kill the windows

+* ask gpt how to run the function, then spin up another window that repeats the process

 ## couple of avenues: